 Perspectives in education: supporting technology, learning and teaching

-The AVIXA Higher Education AV Conference will highlight a range of different perspectives on how to best enhance the learning and teaching experience through effective use of AV technologies.
-Conference delegates will hear examples of good practice cases and take away tips from freely available tools and guidance that may help them in their own businesses.
-They will also look at emerging and innovative practices and considering their possible application in their own context.
+The AVIXA Higher Education AV Conference highlighted a range of different perspectives on how to best enhance the learning and teaching experience through effective use of AV technologies.
+Conference delegates heard examples of good practice cases and took away tips from freely available tools and guidance to help them in their own businesses.
+They also looked at emerging and innovative practices and considered their possible application in their own context.

 Gill Ferrell – leader of EUNIS Learning & Teaching Special Interest Group